MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/tree-view.md

 The TreeView control supports both single-selection and multi-selection.
 By default, selection of nodes is turned off, but you can set the [TreeView.SelectionMode](/uwp/api/windows.ui.xaml.controls.treeview.selectionmode) property to allow selection of nodes.
 The [TreeViewSelectionMode](/uwp/api/windows.ui.xaml.controls.treeviewselectionmode) values are **None**, **Single**, and **Multiple**.

+#### Multiple selection

-When selection is enabled, a checkbox is shown next to each tree view node, and selected items are highlighted.
+When multiple selection is enabled, a checkbox is shown next to each tree view node, and selected items are highlighted.
 A user can select or de-select an item by using the checkbox; clicking the item still causes it to be invoked.

 Selected nodes are added to the tree view's [SelectedNodes](/uwp/api/windows.ui.xaml.controls.treeview.selectednodes) collection.
 You can call the [SelectAll](/uwp/api/windows.ui.xaml.controls.treeview.selectall) method to select all the nodes in a tree view.